ethanimproving/Ethan-s-Digital-Garden/src/site/notes/Relationship/Diary/Smart vs. Submissive.md

 > 3. For a dream cometh through the multitude of business; and a fool’s voice is known by multitude of words.

-The very thing that made me think Sarah is smarter than Mariana, the Bible actually says is in indication that Mariana has more knowledge than Sarah.
+The very thing that made me think Sarah is smarter than Mariana, the Bible actually says is an indication that Mariana has more knowledge than Sarah.

 > [!Bible] [Proverbs 18:8 - KJV](https://bible-api.com/Proverbs+18:8?translation=kjv)
 > 8. The words of a talebearer are as wounds, and they go down into the innermost parts of the belly.